Biopsy 3. Histological examination

 • Gleason index

-• Localization and spread of the tumor
+• Localization and extent of tumor

 • In addition, the presence of lymphovascular or perineural invasion is indicated.